awsdocs/amazon-cloudwatch-user-guide/doc_source/Lambda-Insights-metrics.md

 The following metrics can be found in the embedded metric format log entries by using CloudWatch Logs Insights\.
 For more information about CloudWatch Logs Insights, see [ Analyzing Log Data with CloudWatch Logs Insights](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/AnalyzingLogData.html)\.

-For more information about embedded metric format, see [Ingesting High\-Cardinality Logs and Generating Metrics with CloudWatch Embedded Metric Format](CloudWatch_Embedded_Metric_Format.md)\.
+For more information about embedded metric format, see [Ingesting high\-cardinality logs and generating metrics with CloudWatch embedded metric format](CloudWatch_Embedded_Metric_Format.md)\.

 | Metric name | Description |